DavyJonesLocker/party_foul/README.md

 a collaborator on your repository.
 Use this new account's credentials for the installation below.
-If you use your own account you will not receive emails when issues are created, updated, reopened, etc... because all of the work will be done as your account.
+If you use your own account you will not receive emails when issues are created, updated, reopened, etc... because all of the work is done as your account.

 In your Gemfile add the following: